History of China: Tang dynasty (618–907)

 At the zenith of prosperity of the empire, the An Lushan Rebellion from 755 to 763 was a watershed event.
 War, disease, and economic disruption devastated the population and drastically weakened the central imperial government.
-Upon suppression of the rebellion, regional military governors, known as Jiedushi, gained increasingly autonomous status.
-With loss of revenue from land tax, the central imperial government came to rely heavily on salt monopoly.
+Upon suppression of the rebellion, regional military governors, known as jiedushi, gained increasingly autonomous status as the central government lost its ability to control them.
+With loss of revenue from land tax, the central imperial government came to rely heavily on its salt monopoly.
 Externally, former submissive states raided the empire and the vast border territories were lost for centuries.
 Nevertheless, civil society recovered and thrived amidst the weakened imperial bureaucracy.

-In late Tang period, the empire was worn out by recurring revolts of regional warlords, while internally, as scholar-officials engaged in fierce factional strife, corrupted eunuchs amassed immense power.
+In late Tang period the empire was worn out by recurring revolts of the regional military governors, while scholar-officials engaged in fierce factional strife and corrupted eunuchs amassed immense power.
 Catastrophically, the Huang Chao Rebellion, from 874 to 884, devastated the entire empire for a decade.
 The sack of the southern port Guangzhou in 879 was followed by the massacre of most of its inhabitants, especially the large foreign merchant enclaves.
 By 881, both capitals, Luoyang and Chang'an, fell successively.
 The reliance on ethnic Han and Turkic warlords in suppressing the rebellion increased their power and influence.
 Consequently, the fall of the dynasty following Zhu Wen's usurpation led to an era of division.

+In 808, 30,000 Shatuo under Zhuye Jinzhong defected from the Tibetans to Tang China and the Tibetans punished them by killing Zhuye Jinzhong as they were chasing them.
+The Uyghurs also fought against an alliance of Shatuo and Tibetans at Beshbalik.
+The Shatuo Turks under Zhuye Chixin (Li Guochang) served the Tang dynasty in fighting against their fellow Turkic people in the Uyghur Khaganate.
+In 839, when the Uyghur khaganate (Huigu) general Jueluowu (掘羅勿) rose against the rule of then-reigning Zhangxin Khan, he elicited the help from Zhuye Chixin by giving Zhuye 300 horses, and together, they defeated Zhangxin Khan, who then committed suicide, precipitating the subsequent collapse of the Uyghur Khaganate.
+In the next few years, when Uyghur Khaganate remnants tried to raid Tang borders, the Shatuo participated extensively in counterattacking the Uyghur Khaganate with other tribes loyal to Tang.
+In 843, Zhuye Chixin, under the command of the Han Chinese officer Shi Xiong with Tuyuhun, Tangut and Han Chinese troops, participated in a raid against the Uyghur khaganate that led to the slaughter of Uyghur forces at Shahu mountain.